paldhous/ucb/2017/dataviz/md_raw/class13.md

 ![](./img/class13_1.jpg)

-Now we can save the chart as a webpage, using the following **htmlwidgets** code:
+Now we can save the chart as a web page, using the following **htmlwidgets** code:

 ```R
 # save chart as a web page